Acknowledge the Liability

 - Outreach about your job search to everyone you know

 Check your Expectations

 Before you begin this process, it's very important that you check your expectations at the door.
-You probably won't be able to hop right back into the ICU or PICU after eight years on the sidelines.
+You probably won't be able to hop right back into the ICU or PCU after eight years on the sidelines.
 You may need to embrace a different area of nursing where someone without recent experience may be welcome.
-Remember, this first job is just a stepping stone, a place to begin.
-You're not signing away your life and career -- you're just taking a position in order to reestablish your "street cred" as a nurse.
+Remember, this first job is just a stepping stone, a place to begin; you're not signing away your life and career.
+Rather, you're taking an initial position in order to reestablish your "street cred" as a nurse.